MikroElektronika/mikrosdk_v2/README.md

 - Ease of use.
   - Simplifies the usage of microcontrollers, providing an abstraction to the</br>
     hardware and high-value middleware.
-- Layered and modular software architecture.
+- Layered and modular software architecture.test

 ## Architecture diagram